 Insulin is the drug of choice for Type I diabetics and in some Type II diabetics.
 Insulin was first produced for treatment of diabetes in 1921.
 At that time the types of insulin available were only bovine (from cattle) and porcine (from pigs).
 Now there are synthetic forms, identical to the insulin made in our body, produced from yeast and bacteria.
 Insulin is given only by injection as it is destroyed in the stomach if taken by mouth.
 The doctor will decide on the type of medication to be taken.
 If insulin is given the doctor will customise the treatment for each patient.
 Classification of insulin is based on

-v The onset of action ( which is related to the speed of absorption of insulin into the
+v The onset of action ( which is related to the speed of absorption of insulin into theblood stream).

 v Peak effect.
 The time the insulin reaches its maximum effect.